JuliaML/MLPlots.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaML/MLPlots.jl.svg?branch=master)](https://travis-ci.org/JuliaML/MLPlots.jl)

-WIP: Common plotting recipes for statistics and machine learning.
+Common plotting recipes for statistics and machine learning.

 This package uses [Plots.jl](https://github.com/tbreloff/Plots.jl) to provide high-level statistical and machine learning plotting recipes which are independent of both the platform and graphical library.

+#### Status: This package is usable and tested, but needs more content.
+Collaboration is welcomed and encouraged!

 ---